-Defoliants and Boll Openers: hormonal-type products such as Finish 6 Pro (ethephon + cyclanilide), Ginstar and Cutout (thidiazuron + diuron), ethephon (various formulations), and thidiazuron (various formulations) create plant stress and also induce production of the stress hormone ethylene.
+Defoliants: herbicidal types such as Reviton (newly registered), Ginstar, Folex, Aim, ETX, Display, Sharpen, and Paraquat (at low rates) usually cause leaf injury, which signals production of ethylene (stress hormone).
+Increased levels of ethylene will lead to the formation of an abscission layer at the base of the leaf petiole, causing leaf drop (Fig. 1). products such as Finish 6 Pro (ethephon + cyclanilide), Ginstar and Cutout (thidiazuron + diuron), ethephon (various formulations), and thidiazuron (various formulations) create plant stress and also induce production of the stress hormone ethylene.
 Increased ethylene levels trigger the formation of the abscission layer at the base of the leaf petiole and in the boll walls, ultimately leading to leaf drop and boll opening.